-As a Medicare health plan, Brand New Day Embrace Care Plan must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, Brand New Day Embrace Care Plan (HMO C-SNP) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-Brand New Day Embrace Care Plan will generally cover your medical care as long as:
+Brand New Day Embrace Care Plan (HMO C-SNP) will generally cover your medical care as long as:

 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter).
+Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.